Implant certificate for your endoprosthesis - why is this important?

 • Personal Data

-• Details of your artificial joint
+• Details about your artificial joint

-Modern implant cards are often additional:
+Modern implant cards often also include:

-• Available in several languages
+• Available in multiple languages

 • Equipped with QR codes

-• Waterproof and robustly designed
+• Waterproof and robust design

 In this case:

-2. Request the ID in writing.
+2. Request the ID card in writing.

-Advantages of an implant certificate
+Advantages of an implant card

-✅ increased patient safety
+✅ Increased patient safety

-✅ simpler diagnostics for follow -up treatments
+✅ Easier diagnostics for follow-up treatments

-✅ Protection for travel and security controls
+✅ Protection during travel and security checks

-✅ Overview of product warnings and recall
+✅ Overview of product warnings and recalls

-✅ Legal security for medical interventions
+✅ Legal certainty for medical procedures

 If you have lost implant card

-• Apply for a new exhibition.
+• Apply for a reissue.

-Can an implant certificate work?
+Can an implant card expire?

-No, the implant card remains valid for life, unless the hip prosthesis or knee prosthesis is removed or replaced.
+No, the implant card remains valid for life, unless the hip or knee prosthesis is removed or replaced.

 Summary: The implant card – your personal health companion

-it is an essential part of your medical care after the implantation of an artificial joint or an endoprosthesis .
+it is an essential part of your medical care after the implantation of an artificial joint or endoprosthesis .

 • Your mobility